olishmollie/BlackJack/README.md

 # BlackJack
-A card-counting trainer and BlackJack simulator.
+A Blackjack simulator in Ruby.